francois-rozet/adopptrs/README.md

 More specifically, the goal is to detect, as accurately as possible, photovoltaic panels in the [WalOnMap][walonmap] orthorectified images in the [Province of Liège](resources/walonmap/liege_province.geojson).

+For further explanations and technicalities, please see the project [report](latex/main.pdf).

 > All the photovoltaic installations that have been detected, can be visualized at [francois-rozet.github.io/adopptrs](https://francois-rozet.github.io/adopptrs/).

 ## Implementation